TabSolution/eslint-config/README.md

   ]
 }
 ```

-3. To use from the CLI, you can now run `eslint .` or configure your editor as we show next.
+Tip: You can alternatively put this object in your `package.json` under the property `"eslintConfig":`.
+This makes one less file in your project.

+6. Now you can manually lint your code by running `npm run lint` and fix all fixable issues with `npm run lint:fix`.
+You probably want your editor to do this though.

 ## Settings